antarctica/bas-style-kit-file-upload-endpoint/README.md

 ### Error tracking

-To ensure the reliability of this API, server side errors, and unhandled client side errors, are logged to [Sentry](https://sentry.io/antarctica/bsk-file-upload-endpoint/) for investigation and analysis.
+To ensure the reliability of this API, errors are logged to [Sentry](https://sentry.io/antarctica/bsk-file-upload-endpoint/) for investigation and analysis.

-Through [Continuous Deployment](#continuous-deployment), each commit to the `master` branch of the project repository creates a new Sentry release and associated deployment to the *production* environment using the Sentry CLI.
+Through [Continuous Deployment](#continuous-deployment), each commit to the `master` branch in the project repository creates a new Sentry release, associated the *production* environment through a deployment using the Sentry CLI.

 ## Setup